01Fort Campbell Location

 Fort Campbell supports one of the largest military populations in the Army and is among the largest populations in the Department of Defense.
 It's home to the following units:

 - 101st Sustainment Brigade

 03Visiting / Living on Fort Campbell

-There are 4,000 homes on Fort Campbell, providing housing for officers, enlisted soldiers, and their families.
-It has seven schools (including a high school), a major hospital, child care facilities, numerous chapels, banks, restaurants, post exchanges, service stations, campgrounds, five swimming pools, and most other facilities a civilian city of that size would have.
+Housing is provided on Fort Campbell for officers, enlisted soldiers, and their families.
+It has seven schools, a major hospital, child care facilities, numerous chapels, banks, restaurants, post exchanges, service stations, campgrounds, swimming pools and most other facilities a civilian city of the same size would have.

 There are no Senior Enlisted Quarters (SEQ) or Officer Quarters housing units on post.

-Three school systems serve the Fort Campbell/Kentucky area: Fort Campbell Domestic Dependent Elementary School System on the post, Kentucky/Hopkinsville/Oak Grove - Christian County School Systems and Tennessee-Clarksville Montgomery County School System.
-Private schooling and homeschooling are available.
+Three school systems serve the Fort Campbell area: Fort Campbell Domestic Dependent Elementary School System on the post, Kentucky/Hopkinsville/Oak Grove - Christian County School Systems and Tennessee-Clarksville Montgomery County School System.

 The Young Eagle Primary Care Clinic provides care to Family Members of active duty Soldiers and retirees 17 yrs and younger.
 Care includes well-baby exams, school, sports physicals, acute and chronic illness diagnosis and management, and diagnosis and management of developmental or behavioral problems.